ajoer/WikiRevParser/README.md

 The library extracts and parses Wikipedia revision histories from a language-page title pair and outputs clean, accessible data per timestamp in the revision history.
 You can use this library to access the development of references of a page, analyse the content or images over time, compare the tables of content across languages, create editor networks, and much more.

+## Installation

+To install WikiRevParser, run:

+	$ pip3 install wikirevparser

+You can also clone the [Github repository](https://github.com/ajoer/WikiRevParser):

+	$ git clone git@github.com:ajoer/WikiRevParser.git

+## Requirements

+The WikiRevParser requires Python 3+.

+You'll need a version of our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) (forked from [Wikipedia](https://github.com/goldsmith/Wikipedia) by @goldsmith), which extracts and returns the entire revision history of a Wikipedia page:

+	$ git clone git@github.com:ajoer/Wikipedia.git

+If you used ``git`` rather than ``pip3`` for installation, you'll need to run the following as well to install the necessary dependencies (see which in the [requirements](https://github.com/ajoer/WikiRevParser/requirements.txt) file):

+	$ cd WikiRevParser
+	$ pip3 install -r requirements.txt

 ## Example

 To get the revision history for the page on [Marie Curie](https://en.wikipedia.org/wiki/Marie_Curie) on the English Wikipedia, run: